175 Assisted Living Communities near San Diego

 In skilled nursing facilities, residents receive the 24/7 nursing care that their medical conditions require.
 These facilities, which are also known as nursing homes, typically care for residents who aren't physically active and who have significant medical issues, often including Alzheimer's disease or dementia.

-Independent living facilities focus on helping seniors stay connected and maintain an active lifestyle.
+Independent living communities focus on helping seniors stay connected and maintain an active lifestyle.
 While activities are provided, few to no arrangements are made to help seniors with ADLs or medication management.

 Right in the middle is assisted living.
 Most assisted living facilities strive to help their residents maintain their independence, but they also provide the specific help with personal care and transportation that residents require.